funix83/Funix-Watch/README.md

 The development environment used is [Visual Studio Code](https://code.visualstudio.com/) under Linux with the Connect IQ extension.
 You will find more details on installing this environment on my site [Funix](https://www.funix.org/fr/linux/index.php?ref=garmin).

 With these sources you will know how to:
-- refresh every second for the seconds display using the [onPartialUpdate](https://developer.garmin.com/connect-iq/connect-iq-faq/how-do-i-get-my) function -watch-face-to-update-every-second/)
+- refresh every second for the seconds display and heartbeat display using the [onPartialUpdate](https://developer.garmin.com/connect-iq/connect-iq-faq/how-do-i-get-my) function -watch-face-to-update-every-second/)
 - Create a graphical battery gauge
 - Add a custom font
 - Add personalized images